Upturn unsubscribed user

 industry overview logo Industry Overview

-The chemical industry is cyclical and influenced by global economic conditions, raw material prices, and regulatory changes.
-Demand for specialty materials is driven by innovation and performance requirements in end markets.
+The chemical industry is cyclical and impacted by global economic conditions, raw material prices, and regulatory changes.
+Growing demand in developing economies and innovation in new materials are key trends.

 Positioning